 Being not only aware of but involved in online conversations within your industry, whether it be on social media or in the news, allows your company to make better business decisions.

 Therefore, creating a strategy for online reputation management (ORM) has several advantages for retailers.

 Reputation management is a great market research option for retail organizations for the following reasons:

 - Reputation and crisis management

 - Competitive intelligence

-Monitoring and listening to relevant social and news media, such as your company’s name, any key terms, and direct and indirect competitors allows retailers to forge positive relationships with current and potential customers (and perhaps even customers of your competitors).
+Additionally, monitoring and listening to relevant social and news media, such as your company’s name, any key terms, and direct and indirect competitors allows retailers to forge positive relationships with current and potential customers (and perhaps even customers of your competitors).

 For example, if a customer is tweeting about their negative experience at Walmart, other retailers such as Target, now have the opportunity to respond and sell themselves to the Walmart customer (sometimes even using a bit of humor).

 Have you ever been shopping on a retailer’s website and then up pops a request asking you to participate in a survey about your experience?
-While this is a form of a “website intercept survey,” its purpose is largely to collect information about your user experience (UX) as an online customer.

 For many online retailers, UX surveys can uncover important insights surrounding factors such as: